Endrjurejwen/political-stupidity/README.md

 - Visitor can read, filter and sort posts without login
 - Sort posts by data, likes and comments
 - Filter posts by tags
-- Infinite scroll (fetch new post as user scroll down)
+- Infinite scroll (fetch new posts as user scroll down)
 - Responsive design with mobile-first approach

 ## Run on your Machine